Accessible PDFs Have 4 Reading Orders

 1: The Tag reading order

-" "The Tag Tree in a PDF defines the document’s structure through the combination of both tags and the logical reading order of the tags.
+" "The Tag Tree in a PDF defines the document’s structure through the combination of both tags and the logical reading order of the tags (called the Tag Reading Order).

 Screen capture of a PDF and its Tag Tree pane.